 How to expense employee options under ASC 718

-The ASC 718 guidelines include three basic steps for expensing an option:
+The ASC 718 guidelines include three basic steps for expensing employee-stock-based compensation:

-- Calculate the fair value of the option
+Calculate the fair value of the equity compensation

-- Allocate the expense over the option’s useful economic life (more on what that means in a minute)
+Allocate the expense over the option’s useful economic life (more on that below)

 When should I start expensing employee options?

-Some early-stage private companies may choose not to record employee options as an expense.
-But, as companies raise larger funding rounds, they typically become GAAP compliant.
-Depending on the size of the round, companies generally get audited for the first time while raising a Series A or B. Large investors typically want a third party to sign off on the accuracy of the startup’s financials, so they have confidence their portfolio companies aren’t doing anything fraudulent.
+Some early-stage private companies may choose not to record employee equity as an expense.
+But, as startups raise larger funding rounds, they typically comply with generally accepted accounting principles, (GAAP).
+In the U.S., companies are audited based on GAAP; depending on the size of the round, companies generally get audited for the first time while raising a Series A or B. Large investors may require a third party to sign off on the accuracy of the startup’s financials, so they have confidence their portfolio companies are conducting business legally.

 ASC 718 reporting gets complicated quickly

-For example, if a company decides to reprice options because the exercise price is lower than the current 409A fair market value, they use modification accounting to remain GAAP compliant.
-Modification accounting requires the company to measure the value of the option before the change and after the change in order to determine if there is any incremental expense (above and beyond the original calculated expense).
+In practice, stock compensation expensing can become complex.
+For example, if your company decides to reprice options because the exercise price is lower than the current 409A fair market value, you may need to use modification accounting to remain GAAP compliant.
+Modification accounting requires a company to measure the value of the option before and after repricing to determine if there is any incremental expense (above and beyond the original calculated expense).
 This incremental expense is then added on to the originally booked expense.

-When you’re choosing how to expense options, it’s important to ensure your solution is scalable, accurate, and cost effective.
+When you’re choosing how to expense options, your solution should be scalable, accurate, and cost effective.

-With Carta, you can calculate option expenses automatically.
-Our team is constantly iterating and improving the product as guidance changes.
+With Carta, you can calculate equity compensation expenses using ASC 718 guidelines automatically.
+Our team improves the product as accounting guidance changes, so you don’t have to worry about staying compliant.
 Our reports handle the tough math and our support team can answer all your questions.